Waltzing Matilda: Writing of the song

+About seven weeks after she arrived at Dagworth, Christina and her brothers went into Winton for a week or so.
+This coincided with the time that Banjo Paterson arrived to meet Sarah Riley.
+Banjo and Sarah were immediately invited to join the group returning to Dagworth Station.
+This was an irresistible temptation for a man venturing into the outback, the 'never-never' for the first time.
+During his stay, Paterson would have seen the places, heard the stories and encountered the people who inspired the lyrics of the original "Waltzing Matilda".

+Possible inspirations

 In Queensland, in 1891, the Great Shearers' Strike brought the colony close to civil war and was broken only after the Premier of Queensland, Samuel Griffith, called in the military.
-In July and August 1894, as the shearing season approached, the strike broke out again in protest at a wage and contract agreement proposed by the ‘squatters'.
-During July and August, seven shearing sheds in central Queensland were burned by striking union shearers before shearing could begin with ‘scab’ labour.
-Early on the morning of September 2, a group of striking union shearers, firing rifles and pistols, set fire to the shearing shed at Dagworth.
+In July and August 1894, as the shearing season approached, the strike broke out again in protest at a wage and contract agreement proposed by the squatters.
+During July and August, seven shearing sheds in central Queensland were burned by striking union shearers before shearing could begin with non-union labour.
+Early on the morning of 2 September, a group of striking union shearers, firing rifles and pistols, set fire to the shearing shed at Dagworth.
 The fire killed over a hundred sheep.
 The shed was defended by Constable Michael Daly, Bob Macpherson and his brothers and employees.
-In the early afternoon of the same day, Senior Constable Austin Cafferty, in Kyuna, was informed that a man had shot himself at a striking shearers’ camp in a billabong 4 miles from Kyuna and about 15 miles from Dagworth.
-When he arrived at the camp, S/C Cafferty found the body of Samuel Hoffmeister, also known as “Frenchy”, with a bullet wound through the mouth, in an apparent suicide.
+In the early afternoon of the same day, Senior Constable Austin Cafferty, in Kynuna, was informed that a man had shot himself at a striking shearers' camp in a billabong 4 miles from Kynuna and about 15 miles from Dagworth.
+When he arrived at the camp, S/C Cafferty found the body of Samuel Hoffmeister, also known as "Frenchy", with a bullet wound through the mouth, in an apparent suicide.
 Hoffmeister was a known leader of the striking unionists and suspected of being involved in the arson attack at Dagworth on the night before.
-Later S/C Cafferty was joined by Constable Michael Daley who had travelled from Dagworth.
-Three days later an inquest into his death was conducted with very limited police resources.
-The coroner, police magistrate, Ernest Eglington, gave the controversial but convenient verdict of suicide.
+Later S/C Cafferty was joined by Constable Michael Daly, who had travelled from Dagworth.
+Three days later, a Coronial inquest into Hoffmeister's death was held at Kynuna Station.
+Police Magistrate, Ernest Eglington, travelled from Winton to conduct it.
+Dr Welford accompanied him to carry out a post mortem.
+Evidence was given by shearers who were in the camp when Hoffmeister died.
+The coroner found that the cause of Hoffmeister's death was "suicide" – a single gunshot to the mouth.
+That finding has, in 2010, been questioned.